isomerpages/sp-educonference/pages/Programme.md

 **ISATE Day 1: 24 Sep 2024 (Tuesday, Afternoon)**
 - ISATE 2024 Paper Presentation Session 1 and Session 2
-- ISATE OC and TPC Meeting
+- ISATE OC and TPC Meeting (for Committee Members only)

 **ISATE Day 2: 25 Sep 2024 (Wednesday, Morning)**
 - Keynote Address by (to be confirmed)